 That’s where repurposing comes in.

-Repurposing your blog post just means packaging it up differently for a new medium and user, such as a YouTube video or an infographic.
+Repurposing your blog post just means packaging it up differently for a new medium and user, such as a YouTube, TikTok, or even an infographic.

 Repurposing gives you a chance to have an even greater impact on your readers, so long as you don’t overdo it.
 Not every post is a good candidate.
 You want to add another level of value and not just duplicate your content.
 Make sure people will experience something new.